 Iolaus, meanwhile, goes through this in "Hero's Heart" after failing to save a woman from falling to her death.

 Salmoneus experiences this in "Unchained Heart," when he freezes up during a crisis.

-Heterosexual Life Partners: Hercules and Iolaus.
-How much of the "heterosexual" actually applies will depend on the individual's interpretation of their close, loving relationship where each means more to the other than any family or romantic relationship ever (no kidding).
+Heterosexual Life-Partners: Hercules and Iolaus.
+How much of the "heterosexual" actually applies will depend on the individual's interpretation of their close, loving relationship where each means more to the other than any family or romantic relationship ever.
+Xena and Gabrielle could probably relate.